DEVKING-Kunal/Faculty_Research_Dashboard_DVPD_Project/README.md

 # NITJ Research Admin Dashboard

 A comprehensive Research Analytics Dashboard built using Streamlit and Plotly.
-This tool is designed for academic institutions (specifically customized for NIT Jalandhar) to track, visualize, and analyze faculty research performance such as publications, citations, H-index, and global collaborations.
+This application is designed for academic institutions (specifically customized for NIT Jalandhar) to track, visualize, and analyze faculty research performance such as publications, citations, H-index, and global collaborations.

 ---